radlinskii/donkeytype/README.md

 To pause the test, simply press `<Esc>`.
 To resume, press `'s'` again.

+At any time, you can press `'?'` to open a help window with instructions and configuration information.

 Your WPM (words per minute) score is calculated based on the number of typed characters divided by 5 (word), and normalized to a 60-second timeframe (minute).

 > It has been successfully tested on `MacOS`, `Linux` and `Windows`